Who controls your data

-If you contact Derbyshire Record Office with an enquiry relating to research and the documents we look after, we'll keep the enquiry, our reply and your contact details.
-This helps us fulfil our legal obligation to enable members of the public to consult the documents in our care, set out in Section 224 of the Local Government Act 1972 and clarified by government guidance.
+If you contact Derbyshire Record Office with an enquiry relating to the documents we look after, we'll keep the enquiry, our reply and your contact details.
+This helps us fulfil our Public Task to make proper arrangements for the documents in our care, set out in Section 224 of the Local Government Act 1972.

-Keeping your details helps us give good customer service.
+Keeping your details also helps us provide good customer service.

 Our visitor books